Pros & cons

 as the two different techniques should be performed in completely different veins.
 Unfortunately however, there are an increasing number of phlebologists and doctors that are trying to close long straight veins such as the truncal veins, with ultrasound guided foam sclerotherapy

 .
-At the time of writing this, it is clear that foam sclerotherapy is unsuccessful in the medium to long term in veins with a diameter of 6 mm or more, which most of these veins have.
+At the time of writing this, it is clear that foam sclerotherapy is unsuccessful in the medium to long term in veins with a diameter of 6 mm or more, which most of these veins are.
 Therefore in the veins suitable for radiofrequency ablation (RFA), radiofrequency ablation (RFA) should always be used in preference to foam sclerotherapy for best long-term results.

 Different types/versions of radiofrequency ablation (RFA)